Felbrigg: St Margaret's Church

 Felbrigg's parish church is dedicated to Saint Margaret of Antioch and dates from the early 15th century with extensive 19th-century restoration.
 St. Margaret's is located outside of the village, deep within the grounds of Felbrigg Hall, and has been Grade II listed since 1960.

 St Margaret's has examples of memorials to historical owners of Felbrigg Hall, notably a carved plaque to William Windham (died 1696) by Grinling Gibbons and a carved bust of William Windham by Joseph Nollekens.
 The church also holds a significant collection of medieval bronzes, which has been noted as one of the best in Norfolk.

 Felbrigg Hall

-Felbrigg Hall was first built in the seventeenth century in Jacobean style by Robert Lyminge, with an interior completed in the Georgian style.
-The hall was later adapted by William Samwell and, later, James Paine.
-The hall was the home of the Windham and Ketton-Cremer families until the death of its last, heirless owner R. W. Ketton-Cremer when the property passed to the ownership of the National Trust.
+Felbrigg Hall was built in the seventeenth century in Jacobean style by Robert Lyminge, with an interior completed in the Georgian style.
+The hall was later adapted by William Samwell and later James Paine.
+The hall was the home of the Windham and Ketton-Cremer families until the death of its last, heirless owner R. W. Ketton-Cremer, when the property passed to the ownership of the National Trust.